ni/nimi-python/docs/nidcpower/class.rst

 ------------------------

     .. py:attribute:: autorange_threshold_mode

+        Specifies thresholds used during autoranging to determine when range changing occurs.

+        .. note:: This property is not supported by all devices.
+Refer to Supported Properties by Device topic.

         .. tip:: This property can use repeated capabilities.
 If set or get directly on the nidcpower.Session object, then the set/get will use all repeated capabilities in the session.